Company Limited by Guarantee and not having a Share Capital

 9.9 All acts done by any meeting of the Board shall, notwithstanding it be afterwards discovered that there was some defect in the appointment or continuance in office of any member or that they or any of them were disqualified, be as valid as if every such person had been duly appointed or had duly continued in office.

-10. RESIGNATION OF BOARD MEMBERS
+10 VACATION OF OFFICE OF BOARD MEMBERS

 The office of Director shall be vacated if the holder: